C. J. McLaughlin

-Charles Joseph "C. J." McLaughlin (born July 1, 1992) is an American professional stock car racing driver who competes part-time in the NASCAR Xfinity Series driving the No. 35 and 53 for Emerling-Gase Motorsports.
-He has also previously competed in the NASCAR Truck Series and the ARCA Menards Series.
+Charles Joseph McLaughlin (born July 1, 1992) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 91/92 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He previously competed in the NASCAR Truck Series and the ARCA Menards Series.

 Racing career

 McLaughlin tested an ARCA Racing Series car for Hamilton Hughes Racing in early 2016.

 In June 2019, McLaughlin finished 23rd in his first NASCAR Gander Outdoors Truck Series race in the M&M's 200 at Iowa Speedway, driving the No. 33 for Reaume Brothers Racing.
 The following month, he made his NASCAR Xfinity Series debut in the ROXOR 200 at New Hampshire Motor Speedway for RSS Racing.
 McLaughlin remained with RSS for the 2020 NASCAR Xfinity Series season, running a 20-race schedule with the team.

 On April 21, 2021, McLaughlin appeared on a podcast and announced that he would return to Reaume Brothers Racing to compete in five Truck Series races for the team, beginning at Kansas in the No. 34.
 His schedule also included the race at Charlotte.
 He also revealed that he would be competing in the Xfinity Series for five races, one of them being New Hampshire, but he did not announce which team he would be driving for.
 He would end up driving for both MBM Motorsports and Mike Harmon Racing in the Xfinity Series in 2021.

 In 2022, McLaughlin returned to RSS Racing to drive part-time for the team in the Xfinity Series in the team's Nos.
 38 and 28 cars.
 He did not run any Truck Series races that year.

-On January 30, 2023, it was announced that McLaughlin would run 18 races in either the No. 35 car or No. 53 car for Emerling-Gase Motorsports in the Xfinity Series in 2023.
-After it was announced on February 2 that team co-owner Joey Gase would drive the No. 53 car at Daytona, it was also revealed that McLaughlin (and Brad Perez and other EGM co-owner Patrick Emerling) would drive the No. 53 with the No. 35 car having one full-time driver.
+On January 30, 2023, it was announced that McLaughlin would run eighteenth races in either the No. 35 car or No. 53 car for Emerling-Gase Motorsports in the Xfinity Series in 2023.
+After it was announced on February 2 that team co-owner Joey Gase would drive the No. 53 car at Daytona, it was also revealed that McLaughlin, along with Brad Perez and other EGM co-owner Patrick Emerling, would drive the No. 53 with the No. 35 car having one full-time driver.

+In 2024, McLaughlin started the Xfinity Series season driving part-time for RSS Racing in their No. 38 car.
+That year, Don Sackett, CEO of longtime sponsor SciAps, entered into a team ownership collaboration with RSS, and the entry was fielded under the banner of Viking Motorsports.
+After McLaughlin competed in the early part of the season, Matt DiBenedetto took over driving duties for the remainder of the year.
+McLaughlin later returned to the Xfinity Series with SS-Green Light Racing for three races: Daytona in August in the No. 14 car, and Atlanta in September and Talladega in October in the No. 07 car.
+He was sponsored by Main Street Auto for these events.